 What did the text say?

-It says “cursed be everyone” and “curse of the Law”, not ‘the curse is the Law’.
+It said “cursed be everyone” and “the curse of the Law”, not ‘the curse is the Law’.

 Paul is quoting Deuteronomy 11:26-28 & Deuteronomy 27:26 ~

-Deuteronomy 11:26-28 26“Behold, I set before you today a blessing and a curse: 27the blessing, if you obey the commandments of the LORD your God which I command you today; 28and the curse, if you do not obey the commandments of the LORD your God, but turn aside from the way which I command you today, to go after other gods which you have not known.
+Deuteronomy 11:26-28 26“Behold, I set before you today a blessing and a curse: 27the blessing, if you obey the commandments of the LORD your God which I command you today; 28and the curse, if you do not obey the commandments of the LORD your God, but turn aside from the way which I command you today

 Deuteronomy 27:26 ‘Cursed is the one who does not confirm all the words of this law by observing them.’
 “And all the people shall say, ‘Amen!’”